Chuck Taylor (music journalist): Life

-Taylor graduated from James Madison University (journalism and speech/English), then worked in metro Washington, DC, for 11 years, including writing gigs at the Washington Business Journal and Radio World, as well as a stint as Editor for Clark Construction Group, before relocating to New York in September 1995 to begin his career at Billboard.
+Taylor graduated from James Madison University (Journalism and Speech/English), then worked in metro Washington, D.C., for 11 years, including writing and editing gigs at Washington Business Journal and Radio World, as well as a public relations stint as Editor for Clark Construction Group, before relocating to New York in September 1995 to begin his career at Billboard.

 Taylor has interviewed more than 2,000 artists and music executives, including Olivia Newton-John, Celine Dion, Britney Spears, Paul McCartney, Elton John, Josh Groban, Bette Midler, James Taylor, Tony Bennett and Toni Braxton.
 He also penned liner notes for 'N Sync's "Greatest Hits" and Backstreet Boys 2015 Box Set, and was a regular contributor to Time-Life's themed music compilations throughout the 1990s.

 He has been interviewed on music and pop culture topics on ABC's "20/20", "CBS Evening News", CNNfn, VH1's “Behind the Music,” MTV, BBC, A&E's "Biography" and E!; and has been quoted in The New York Times, USA Today, TV Guide, People, Parade, Us and Entertainment Weekly.
-He was profiled in the career manual, "How To Get A Job in the Music Industry" (ISBN 978-0876390726) written by Keith Hatschek.
+Taylor was profiled in the career manual, "How To Get A Job in the Music Industry" (ISBN 978-0876390726) written by Keith Hatschek.

 Taylor's artist specialty at Billboard was Céline Dion.
-He penned seven front-page articles about the singer, including her first global interview previewing the release of the 2003 album "A New Day."
-He also led a Celine Dion Special Section in the magazine in February 2008; and wrote liner notes for Sony Music for the re-release of both Dion's "These Are Special Times" and "A New Day Has Come" and was a media spokesman on VH1's "Behind the Music" and E!'s "True Hollywood Story" on Dion, while also quoted in publications regarding the artist, including The New York Times.
+He penned seven front-page articles covering the singer, including her first global interview previewing the release of the 2003 album "A New Day."
+He also commandeered a Celine Dion Special Section in the magazine in February 2008; and wrote liner notes for Sony Music for the re-release of Dion's "These Are Special Times" and "A New Day Has Come."
+He was a media spokesman on VH1's "Behind the Music" and E!'s "True Hollywood Story" on Dion, as well as various publications profiling the artist, including The New York Times.